- All Projects

 - Interactive Immersive Environment

-T_Visionarium has been developed through a number of iterations and versions since 2004.
+T_Visionarium has been developed through three iterations.

 T_Visionarium was created for the UNSW iCinema Centre’s Advanced Interaction and Visualisation Environment (AVIE), and it offers the means to capture and re-present televisual information, allowing viewers to explore and actively edit a multitude of stories in three dimensions.
 For T_Visionarium, 28 hours of digital free-to-air Australian television was captured over a period of one week.
 This footage was segmented and converted into a large database containing over 20,000 video clips.
 Each clip was then tagged with descriptors-or metadata-defining its properties.
 The information encoded includes the gender of the actors, the dominant emotions they are expressing, the pace of the scene, and specific actions such as standing up, lying down, and telephoning.
 Dismantling the video data in this way breaks down the original linear narrative into components that then become the building blocks for a new kind of interactive television.